LBirlouet/42_get_next_line/README.md

 # get_next_line

-The aim of this project is to make a function that returns a line ending with a newline, read from a file descriptor.
+The objective of this project is to create a function that reads from a file descriptor and returns a line that ends with a newline.

+## Allowed functions
+- malloc
+- free
+- read